umapreethi-dev/Weatherjournal-app/README.md

 This app is running on localserver.
 Node should be installed.
 For getting your personal API, signup at [OpenWeatherMap](https://openweathermap.org/api).
 # Installation
-To install node
+To install necessary packages
 > npm install

-To install express
-> npm install express

-To install body-parser
-> npm install body-parser

-To install cors
-> npm install cors
-# Run the Code
+# To Run the server
 To check the node in current version
 > node -version

 To run the server
 > node server.js (js server file)

+# To view the application in the browser

+>  Go to localhost:8000